mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

 Closing Topology Description
 ----------------------------

-When a ``Topology`` object or equivalent is being shut-down or closed, the driver SHOULD change the ``TopologyDescription`` to an "unknown" state.
+When a ``Topology`` object or equivalent is being shut-down or closed, the driver MUST change the ``TopologyDescription`` to an "unknown" state.

 ----------